Graph sharing game and the structure of weighted graphs with a forbidden subdivision

 \begin{theorem} For every positive integer\/ $n$, there is\/ $c_n\in(0,1]$ such that if\/ $G$ is a weighted connected graph with an odd number of vertices and with no subdivision of\/ $K_n$, then Alice has a strategy to collect vertices of total weight at least\/ $c_nw(G)$ in the graph sharing game on\/ $G$ with taken part connected, where\/ $w(G)$ denotes the total weight of\/ $G$. \end{theorem}

 Our proof of Theorem \ref{thm:intro-game} gives $c_n=\Omega(2^{-p(n)})$ for some polynomial $p$, and we make no effort to optimize this bound.
-G\k{a}gol \cite{Gag-master} proved that if $G$ is a connected graph with an odd number of vertices, with weights $0$ or $1$ on the vertices, and with no $K_n$ minor, then Alice can guarantee herself at least $\Omega(n^{-3}\log^{-3/2}n)$ of the total weight in game T on $G$.
+Gągol \cite{Gag-master} proved that if $G$ is a connected graph with an odd number of vertices, with weights $0$ or $1$ on the vertices, and with no $K_n$ minor, then Alice can guarantee herself at least $\Omega(n^{-3}\log^{-3/2}n)$ of the total weight in game T on $G$.
 His argument is tailored for that special case and is unlikely to generalize.
 Still, we expect the optimum value of $c_n$ in Theorem \ref{thm:intro-game} to be of order $\Omega(n^{-\alpha})$ for some $\alpha\geq 1$.
-The optimum value of $c_3$, which is the maximum fraction of the total weight Alice can secure on odd trees, lies between $1/4$ and $2/5$ \cite{MiW12}.
+The optimum value of $c_3$, which is the maximum proportion of the total weight Alice can secure on odd trees, lies between $1/4$ and $2/5$ \cite{MiW12}.

-We also present an example illustrating that the forbidden subdivision condition in Theorem \ref{thm:intro-game} cannot be replaced by bounded expansion, which is the next restriction on a class of graphs (weaker than that of a forbidden subdivision) in the taxonomy of sparse graph classes due to Ne\v{s}et\v{r}il and Ossona de Mendez \cite{NeO-book}.
+We also present an example (Example \ref{ex:bounded-exp}) illustrating that the forbidden subdivision condition in Theorem \ref{thm:intro-game} cannot be replaced by bounded expansion, which is the next restriction on a class of graphs (weaker than that of a forbidden subdivision) in the taxonomy of sparse graph classes due to Nešetřil and Ossona de Mendez \cite{NeO-book}.

 The main ingredient in the proof of Theorem \ref{thm:intro-game} is the following structural result, which may be of independent interest.